open/close all folders

 - NCIS: Season 1, Episode 5 "The Curse", doesn't have a actual GIB, but mentions the term in this memorable quote:

-Radar Intercept Officer.
+DiNozzo: Radar Intercept Officer.
 Also called a GIB, one B, short for Guy in Back.
-Todd:

-) Why do you need two B's?
-Gibbs:
+Todd: (turns to Gibbs) Why do you need two B's?

 - BIONICLE: In the first Mata Nui Online Game, you play as a Second for a Kewa (really big bird) pilot during the Le-Koro level.
 Your job is to shoot down enemy Nui-Rama (giant flies).